laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 5. (Matched filter bound): In this section, we will try to calculate a lower bound on the probability of error for any rule.
-To do so, we invoke a bound called as the matched filter bound in communication.
+To do so, we invoke a bound called the matched filter bound in communication.
 Consider the following system.
 Suppose you want to decode $$s(m)$$ for a particular $$m$$.
 If there were no interference from any other symbol but you observe the intensities at all possible times, then we have